PabloVallbona/ada-template-website/volatility.md

 - a **maximum timeframe of 2200 days**, where **13 ESG ETFs** remain.

 Between these two extremes, we run the same Part 1 analysis at **every 100-day step** (500, 600, 700, …, 2200 days).
-We then extracted and ploted the results from "average volatility" and "Anualized return of ESG vs Market" of each ETF group and plot.
+We then extracted and ploted the results from "average volatility" and "Annualized return of ESG vs Market" of each ETF group and plot.

 Let's see what we got!